hannesdelbeke/kbpv6000-resources/README.md

 # TKG program guide for the v60 (2017)
-(at the time of writing this, the keyboard is not fully supported by qmk.) http://www.bytesizedworkbench.com/blog/programming-the-kbparadise-v60-polestar-keyboard/
+(at the time of writing this, the keyboard is not fully supported by qmk.) http://www.bytesizedworkbench.com/blog/programming-the-kbparadise-v60-polestar-keyboard/ added a pdf of this to the repo

 # website
 old website available on wayback machine